mkheck/migrate-struts/README.md

-# Iterative Proof of Concept repo for migration from Apache Struts to Spring Boo
+# Iterative Proof of Concept repo for migration from Apache Struts to Spring Boot

 NOTE: This is very much a work in progress, and this is quite literally "step one".